ZeeshanAhmed92/Document_Analyzer_Streamlit_App/policy_text.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" written in capital letters on a white background.
-The letter "R" is in green color, while the rest of the letters "EDUCATE_" are in dark blue.
-The underscore at the end is also dark blue.
-The style is clean and simple.
+The image shows the word "REDUCATE_" written in uppercase letters on a white background.
+The first letter "R" is in green, while the rest of the letters "EDUCATE_" are in dark blue.
+The underscore at the end suggests a blank space or an invitation to complete or continue the word.
 ```
 ![Image 1](image1.png)